microsoft/azure-dev-day/4-devops-lab/README.md

 1. Commit the change.
 1. Watch the workflow run.
 1. Once the workflow completes, check the pre-prod website and the production website.
 The production website should have the new version message, and the pre-prod slot will have the old message.

+# Now that you're done, remember to delete your Azure resources!!